 It should be noted that imbalance in the HPA axis causing symptoms is related to changes in estrogen, not absolute decline in estrogen.
 Once the ovaries stop producing estrogen completely and hypothalamic functions return to a steady state, symptoms gradually resolve.

 Solutions for Menopausal Symptoms

-The problem with estrogen is that sometimes very high doses of synthetic estrogen must be used to override fluctuating estrogen production by the ovaries and rebalance the HPA axis.
-This raises concern of over-stimulating estrogen receptors in the breast and stimulating cancer formation.
+The problem with estrogen is that sometimes very high servings of synthetic estrogen must be used to override fluctuating estrogen production by the ovaries and rebalance the HPA axis.
+This raises the concern of over-stimulating estrogen receptors in the breast and stimulating cancer formation.

 Another option for rebalancing the HPA axis is taking phytoestrogens.
 Phytoestrogens are plant hormones that have similar properties to estrogen.
 Most phytoestrogen products are derived from soy or red clover.
 Because phytoestrogens only have about 1% activity of human estrogen, a lot of phytoestrogens are required to get a response — possibly enough to stimulate estrogen receptors in the breast to a concerning level.

 For those seeking a non-hormonal option, a combination of ashwagandha, l-theanine, and two calming herbs, magnolia and phellodendron, can do wonders.